-- Learn about the biology and the replicative cycle of viruses associated with cancers
+- Describe about the biology and the replicative cycle of viruses associated with cancers.

-- Know the mechanism of tumorigenesis induced by these viruses
+- Explain the mechanism of tumorigenesis induced by these viruses.

-- Understand the role of the immune system in controlling these viruses and the induced tumors
+- Define the role of the immune system in controlling these viruses and the induced tumors.

-- Be at the cutting edge of new advances in terms of vaccination and anti-tumor therapies.
+- Discuss new advances in terms of vaccination and anti-tumor therapies.